 - Check for the presence of a neuroma.
-A neuroma cannot usually be seen, but can in some cases be diagnosed by carefully touching the area around the clitoral scar with a delicate object and asking the woman if she feels any pain; - Under general anaesthetic, the neuroma may be able to be felt as a small pebble under the mucosa: - Advise the woman to wear loose pants and give her a local anesthetic cream to apply to the area, as lidocaine cream: - commonly required and the woman should be carefully counselled before such a step is taken since the symptoms may be psychosomatic - the result of the traumatic experience of excision or the fear of sexual intercourse.
+A neuroma cannot usually be seen, but can in some cases be diagnosed by carefully touching the area around the clitoral scar with a delicate object and asking the woman if she feels any pain; - Under general anaesthetic, the neuroma may be able to be felt as a small pebble under the mucosa: - Advise the woman to wear loose pants and give her a local anesthetic cream to apply to the area, as lidocaine cream: - If the symptoms are severe, refer the woman for surgical excision of the neuroma.
+This is not commonly required and the woman should be carefully counselled before such a step is taken since the symptoms may be psychosomatic - the result of the traumatic experience of excision or the fear of sexual intercourse.